influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 to calculate the average `degrees` for every [measurement](/influxdb/v1.6/concepts/glossary#measurement) in the `NOAA_water_database`
 [database](/influxdb/v1.6/concepts/glossary#database) that contains the word `temperature`.

-#### Example 4: Use a regular expression to specify tag values in the WHERE clause
+#### Use a regular expression to specify tag values in the WHERE clause

 ```
 > SELECT MEAN(water_level) FROM "h2o_feet" WHERE "location" =~ /[m]/ AND "water_level" > 3